 - Prepared Solo Selection(s) (without accompaniment) that represent(s) your current level of playing ability.
 It is permissible to present two separate, contrasting solos if you wish.
 You will have approximately 5 minutes for performing solo repertoire; if your solo is significantly longer, you may be asked to skip a portion of it.
 Please bring two additional copies of your solo music for the Audition Committee (these can be photocopies).
 No memorization of solo pieces is required.

-- Sight Reading: You will play a short sight reading exercise aligned to the level of development you display in your prepared materials.
+- Sight Reading: You will play up to two short sight reading exercises approximate to the level of development you display in your prepared solo and scales.
 Students are given ~30 seconds to silently review each exercise prior to playing it.

 Students are encouraged to consider their audition a significant and formal event, and should arrive to the audition with all necessary paperwork prepared, ready to perform.
 Members of the VYOA artistic staff hear all instrumental auditions.
 Qualified students are offered placement in the appropriate VYOA ensemble based on the skills and experience level demonstrated in the audition.
 All students are notified of their audition results via email.